ccabanero/iot-tessel-snippets/README.md

 ### /gps-storage

-Collects location and stores the coordinates & altitude to a [USB Flash drive](https://www.amazon.com/gp/product/B00812F7O8/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1).
+Collects location & altitude from the GPS module and saves the data to a [USB Flash drive](https://www.amazon.com/gp/product/B00812F7O8/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1).
 To run this sample, attach the [gps module](https://github.com/tessel/gps-a2235h) to Port A of the Tessel.
 Also connect a USB flash drive.
 Then simply do:

 ````
 cd gps-storage